TESOL vs. TEFL: What’s the Difference?

 The Difference Between TESOL and TEFL

 TESOL and TEFL certifications prepare you to teach English as a foreign language (students in other countries) or as a second language (students in the United States).
-But when considering TESOL vs TEFL, the biggest difference for an English language teacher is that despite their obvious overlap and similar job opportunities, each certification program is geared toward certain careers.
+But each certification program is geared toward certain careers.

 Earn your TESOL degree at Alliant International University today!